breakfastquay/rubberband/README.md

 ## Compiling Rubber Band Library

-Please refer to the file COMPILING.md for details about how to configure and build the library.
+Please refer to the file [COMPILING.md](COMPILING.md) for details of how to configure and build the library.

 ## Contents of this README